Skip to content

 #Signs Your Extraction Is Actually Stuck, Not Just Slow

-- Open Task Manager or Activity Monitor: zero disk activity for five minutes means it’s hung
+• Open Task Manager or Activity Monitor: no disk activity for several minutes is a strong sign it’s hung

-- Watch the IPSW cache folder file size, since a silent folder for ten minutes confirms the freeze
+• Watch the IPSW cache folder file size, since a silent folder for several minutes points to a freeze

 Reboot the computer before you retry.
 A clean OS state rules out stale file handles or broken Apple services.